Trump plans to go ahead with steel, aluminum tariffs on EU | New Country 923

 WASHINGTON (AP) — President Donald Trump’s administration is planning to impose tariffs on European steel and aluminum imports after failing to win concessions from the European Union, a move that could provoke retaliatory tariffs and inflame trans-Atlantic trade tensions.

+Ross told Le Figaro newspaper that the announcement would come Thursday, likely after markets close.

-Trump announced in March the United States would slap a 25 percent tariff on imported steel, and a 10 percent tariff on imported aluminum, citing national security interests.
+Trump announced in March that the United States would slap a 25 percent tariff on imported steel and a 10 percent tariff on imported aluminum, citing national security interests.
 But he granted an exemption to the EU and other U.S. allies; that reprieve expires Friday.

-Europe has been bracing for the U.S. to place the restrictions even as top European officials have held last-ditch talks in Paris with American trade officials to try to avert the tariffs.

 “Realistically, I do not think we can hope” to avoid either U.S. tariffs or quotas on steel and aluminum, said Cecilia Malmstrom, the European Union’s trade commissioner.
 Even if the U.S. were to agree to waive the tariffs on imported steel and aluminum, Malmstrom said, “I expect them nonetheless to want to impose some sort of cap on EU exports.”

+“This will only lead to the victory of those who want less growth, those who don’t think we can develop our economies across the world.
+We think on the contrary that global trade must have rules in a context of multilateralism.
+We are ready to rebuild this multilateralism with our American friends.”

+Tariffs on steel and aluminum imports to the U.S. can help local producers of the metals by making foreign products more expensive.
+But they can also increase costs more broadly for U.S. manufacturers who cannot source all their needs locally and have to import the materials.
+That hurts the companies and can lead to more expensive consumer prices, economists say.

-“Unilateral responses and threats over trade war will solve nothing of the serious imbalances in the world trade.
-Nothing,” French President Emmanuel Macron said in an impassioned speech at the Organization for Economic Cooperation and Development in Paris.
+“Unilateral responses and threats over trade war will solve nothing of the serious imbalances in world trade.
+Nothing,” French President Emmanuel Macron said in an impassioned speech Wednesday.

 In a clear reference to Trump, Macron added: “These solutions might bring symbolic satisfaction in the short term. … One can think about making voters happy by saying, ‘I have a victory, I’ll change the rules, you’ll see.'”